jjspeedie/guide.2021.1.00690.S/_build/html/_sources/step1/step1-initial-self-calibration.md

 `````

 Before we start self calibration, we need to decide on our initial model.
 There are many options, such as:
 * A (not very deeply) cleaned image (I think it is conventional to go with this)

-* A model made from analytic fit to the visibilities (this was a suggestion from Ryan)
+* A model made from analytic fit to the visibilities (e.g. Loomis+20; this was a suggestion from Ryan)
 * An axisymmetric model, ie. azimuthal average of a (not very deeply) cleaned image (another suggestion from Ryan)
 * The (not very deeply) cleaned image of the best EB, aligned?
 For example, for LB2-6, use LB1? (an idea of Jess's)
 For now, we will go with a (not very deeply, but interactively) cleaned image.

 There are also other considerations:
 * What deconvolver do you use?
 For now, we will use hogbom (Ryan suggests delta functions, i.e. hogbom, are a better basis set for continuum rings than Gaussians, i.e. multi-scale)
 * What beam (robust, uvtaper?) do you use?
 For now, we will use robust 0.5 and no uvtaper to keep it simple, and have something to improve upon later.

 **What we take as the initial model**: A not very deeply, and interactively, cleaned image.
 These do not look as good as the "initial continuum images" above, because they are not cleaned as deeply.
 What matters here is that we trust the model column phases; the amplitudes are not important at this stage.